Tree Care Tips Florida

 • 6 min read

-Safety checks, insurance photos, and when to call a pro—reduce risk and speed up your claim after a storm.
+Safety checks, insurance photos, and when to call a pro—reduce risk and speed up recovery after a storm.

 Stay clear of tensioned limbs and downed lines.
-Document damage with wide and detail shots, then stabilize hazards before full cleanup.
+Document damage first, then prioritize hazard reduction before full cleanup.

 • Block access to unsafe zones.

-• Wear eye/hand protection during minor debris pickup.
+• Use eye/hand protection for minor debris pickup.

 Sidewalk lifted by roots near a Florida home Tips

-Roots & Foundations: Myths, Risks & Safe Solutions
+Roots and Foundations: Myths, Risks, and Safe Solutions

 • 6 min read

-What roots can and can’t do, species to avoid near slabs, and practical fixes that protect trees and structures.
+What roots can and can’t do, which trees to avoid near slabs, and practical fixes that protect trees and structures.

-Roots follow air and moisture, not concrete.
-Damage stems from species choice and site conditions—manage with barriers, spacing, and pruning plans.
+Roots follow air and moisture.
+Risk is usually species choice and site conditions—manage with spacing, drainage, and good planning.

-• Correct grade and drainage to deter heave.
+• Correct grade and drainage to reduce heave.

 Project Gallery